More goals, more growth, more hustle.

 In the last 3 years, I’ve consciously put my wellbeing towards the top of my to-do list + the changes are like night and day – haven’t been sick, skin is clearer, energy levels are up consistently, less depression + anxiety, and more ease + flow.

 What’s something NOT on my list that I don’t miss?
 My obsessive long-term plan.

-Don’t get me wrong – I’ve got goals: graduate with my Bachelor’s degree in Japanese, move to Japan, have a kid with my husband, write another book, start working as a translator.
+Don’t get me wrong – I’ve got goals: graduate with my Bachelor’s degree in Japanese, move to Japan, write another book, start working as a translator.
 The key: I have no idea what order my goals will happen in, and I don’t need to!

 On the flip side, there’s nothing wrong with having a detailed plan, as long as you’re conscious of the fact that there’s a near impossible chance it will go exactly as you planned.
 When it DOESN’T go as planned, even if you know it won’t, you’ll feel angry, depressed, + lost.
 It’s natural.

 There is no right answer.
 Have a long-term plan.
 Have a list of goals, pick one, and see what happens.
 Both are good.

 I’ve lived as a detailed long-term planner and, now, as a person with a bucket list, taking things one at a time.
 I prefer the latter.
 Less stress, less perfectionism, and more enjoyment day-to-day.

 Are you clinging too tightly to your detailed plan that you miss opportunities for exploring your curiosity?